icycoldveins/Icycoldveins/README.md

 </p>
 <hr/>

 Software engineer based in Philadelphia with expertise in full-stack development.
 Temple University CS '24 graduate, currently pursuing MS in Computer Science with Machine Learning concentration at Georgia Tech.
 Specializing in React, Vue.js, TypeScript, and Node.js.
 Currently architecting payment and subscription systems at SnapRefund while mentoring 40+ underrepresented students in algorithms and Python at CodePath.
-Previously contributed to open-source projects such as [Phlask Maps](https://github.com/phlask/phlask-map) and built comprehensive web applications.
+Contributing to open-source projects such as [Phlask Maps](https://github.com/phlask/phlask-map) and [Flux](https://github.com/black-forest-labs/flux) while building comprehensive web applications.
 Passionate about creating scalable web applications and solving complex technical challenges.

 ## 🏆 LeetCode